Getting a haircut at a salon can be overwhelming for kids. Learn how to make your child’s first haircut at a salon a fun experience.

 Worried that your child won’t even want to sit in the chair, much less allow his hair to get cut?
 Try sitting him on your lap.

 One benefit of a regular salon is that their seats can accommodate adults.
-So if your child is too scared to even sit in the chair, you could hold him in your lap.
+If your child is too scared to even sit in the chair, you could hold him in your lap.
 Sitting with you—as opposed to sitting alone—can be just what he needs to feel comfortable with his haircut.

 6. Get a haircut, too